Medical Ethics and the Medico-Legal Certificate

 The Tarasoff v.
 Regents of the University of California decision (California Supreme Court, 1976) established the most influential framework for the third-party protection exception.
 Prosenjit Poddar, a patient of a University of California Berkeley psychotherapist, told the therapist of his intention to kill Tatiana Tarasoff.
 The therapist notified campus police but did not warn Tarasoff; Poddar subsequently killed her.
 The California Supreme Court held that the therapist's duty of care extended to the foreseeable victim, not merely to the patient, and that when a therapist determines that a patient presents a serious danger to an identifiable third party, the therapist has a duty to exercise reasonable care to protect the third party.
 This is commonly formulated as "the duty to warn" or "the Tarasoff duty."

 The Tarasoff duty has been codified in varying forms across US states.
-California itself subsequently enacted Welfare and Institutions Code § 5328 to create a statutory framework.
+California itself subsequently enacted Civil Code § 43.92 to create the statutory duty-to-protect framework.
 About 20 states have enacted explicit Tarasoff-type statutes; others leave the issue to common law.
 The UK does not have a statutory Tarasoff equivalent, but the GMC's 2017 Confidentiality guidance explicitly recognises that disclosure may be justified in the public interest where failure to disclose may expose the patient or others to risk of death or serious harm.
 In India, the MCI Regulation 7.14 (NMC equivalent) requires that a doctor maintain confidentiality but disclose information when required by law, or in the public interest to prevent serious harm, following the same logical structure as the UK guidance though without explicit case-law development of the third-party harm exception.

 Informed consent to medico-legal examination is not suspended by a criminal investigation.
 The principle that a competent adult has the right to refuse a medical examination, including a forensic examination, is recognised in every major common-law jurisdiction.
 The practical complications arise when the person being examined is suspected of an offence, when the examination is ordered by a court, or when the person is detained by police.